This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child may be weighed each day.
 This will help healthcare providers check for extra fluid in your child's body.

-- An EKG records your child's heart rhythm and how fast his heart beats.
-It is used to check for problems with his heart.
+- An EKG records your child's heart rhythm and how fast his or her heart beats.
+It is used to check for problems with his or her heart.

 - Blood and urine tests are used to check for infection.